jwhite37/csc253Midterm/README.md

 First of all, all three of these are PyObjects.
 They are closely related to each other.
 Function is Code plus some closure, and Frame is the runtime instance of a function.
+What really gets executed at the end, is the Frame.
+Function is like a prototype of Frame, and Frame is the instanciated version of Function.

 The most fundamental building block is the Code.
 It looks like this: